The Shape of Attraction in UMAP: Exploring the Embedding Forces in Dimensionality Reduction: More on NEG- -SNE

-Next, we can introduce the parameters $a$ and $b$ into NEG-$t$-SNE (essentially the formulation of Parametric UMAP; see Proposition~\ref{thm:equivalence_neg_pumap}).
-The affinity function becomes $q_{ij}^N=1/(2+a\zeta^{2b})$, and the attraction and repulsion shapes become $f_a^N = - \frac{2ab\zeta^{2(b-1)}}{2+a\zeta^{2b}}$, and $f_r^N = \frac{2ab\zeta^{2(b-1)}}{(1+a\zeta^{2b})(2+a\zeta^{2b})}$, respectively.
+respectively.
 For $0<b<1$, both shapes become unbounded as $\zeta\to0$.
 Thus, NEG-$t$-SNE will face similar numerical challenges to UMAP if $a$ and $b$ vary, and corresponding limitations carry over.
 One notable distinction is that, compared to UMAP, the attraction shape attains a lower minimum distance ($\zeta_{-1}$) for the attraction.
 While this may enhance cluster formation, it approaches zero faster (increased near-sightedness as distance increases), potentially diminishing its effectiveness for attraction over longer distances.